 The escalators down to the Elizabeth line ticket hall will then be steps away over to the right.

-For the elevator access, walk to the right of the escalators and then you'll see the elevator over to the left.
+For the elevator access, walk to the right of the escalators to access the lifts / elevators.

 Eastbound Circle line trains go direct to Liverpool Street from Victoria, but if you're in a hurry, you can usually save 10 - 15 mins by taking a northbound Victoria line train to Oxford Circus, then connecting there for an eastbound Central line train.